 Sensitivity analysis investigates the robustness of model prediction to its parameters given that there are mostly errors in collecting data and parameter values are presumed [9].
-In disease modelling, it tells how important each parameter of model is to disease eradication as a result of its impact on the basic reproduction number, $R_0$ .
-Since basic reproduction number, $R_0$ is a threshold quantity that determines the eradication and persistence of the disease, sensitivity analysis is carried out on $R_0$ to find out the most influential model parameters to be targeted for intervention strategies.
+In disease modelling, it tells how important each parameter of model is to disease eradication as a result of its impact on the basic reproduction number, R_0 .
+Since basic reproduction number, R_0 is a threshold quantity that determines the eradication and persistence of the disease, sensitivity analysis is carried out on R_0 to find out the most influential model parameters to be targeted for intervention strategies.
 Some of the nominal values and ranges of the parameters are obtained from [12] and [14] while some are assumed.
 For each of these parameters range with an assumption of statistical independence, the simulations are evaluated using the partial rank correlation coefficients (PRCCs) of the parameters of interest.
-The Tornado plot of the PRCC is displayed in Fig. 3 while the relationship of $R_0$ and the most influential parameters is given in Fig. 4.
+The Tornado plot of the PRCC is displayed in Fig. 2 while the relationship of R_0 and the most influential parameters is given in Fig. 3.

 For the Tornado plot, the parameters with negative PRCCs reduce the spread of the disease if they are increased while the parameters with positive PRCCs promote the spread of disease whenever they are increased.
-Hence in Fig. 4, increasing mortality rates of cercariae, $(\mu_P)$ , miracidia, $(\mu_M)$ , as well as the rates at which acute infective and chronic infective human are transferred to the treatment class, $(\sigma_1, \sigma_2)$ will reduce the spread of schistosomiasis in the population.
-Still in Fig. 4, it could be observed that the transmission rates for human population and snail population $(\beta_1, \beta_2)$ , the number of eggs secreted by infected humans $(N_E)$ , shedding rate for infected human and infected snails $(\gamma_1, \gamma_2)$ and the parameter that influences the shedding rate for chronic infected class $(\alpha)$ contribute to the burden of schistosomiasis in the population.
+Hence in Fig. 2, increasing mortality rates of cercariae, (μ_P) , miracidia, (μ_M) , as well as the rates at which acute infective and chronic infective human are transferred to the treatment class, (σ_1, σ_2) will reduce the spread of schistosomiasis in the population.
+Still in Fig. 2, It could be observed that the transmission rates for human population and snail population (β_1, β_2) , the number of eggs secreted by infected humans (N_E) , shedding rate for infected human and infected snails (γ_1, γ_2) and the parameter that influences the shedding rate for chronic infected class (α) contribute to the burden of schistosomiasis in the population.